 How long does it take to obtain a Permit?

-The permit will be issued within 10 working days, subject to receipt of all required information, and is valid for the specified period, or 12 months from the date of issue, unless renewed or extended.
+The permit will be issued within ten working days, subject to receipt of all required information.
+The permit is valid for the specified period, or 12 months from the date of issue, unless renewed or extended.